 Anime fans get super invested in the pairings they like, and sometimes even more so in pairings they do not like.
 For every beloved anime couple, there exist anime characters who ended up with the wrong person.
 Sometimes, a perfect anime finale gets ruined by bad anime couples who never should have gotten together.
 A few of these ill-suited anime pairings appear below, so be prepared for some SPOILERS if you read on.

 Many different reasons can help to explain why a relationship might be totally unappealing.
-Sometimes the reason is obvious, like with Rin Kaga and Daikichi Kawachi of Bunny Drop.
-Even though Daichi raises Rin since she was six and he was 30, the two start a romantic relationship when she's 16.
-In other cases, the reasoning is more subtle, and more subjective.
+Sometimes, the reason is obvious, like with Rin Kaga and Daikichi Kawachi of Bunny Drop.
+Even though Daichi raises Rin since she was 6 and he was 30, the two start a romantic relationship when she's 16.
+In other cases, the reasoning is more subtle and more subjective.
 A lot of people think Ichigo would have been better off with Rukia in Bleach, and get very passionate about it - but others like his canon choice to marry Orihime.

 Kyousuke Kousaka Has Options Besides His Sister In 'My Little Sister Can't Be This Cute'Photo: AIC Build

-Kyousuke Kousaka has multiple romantic options, but he chooses to pursue his sister Kirino instead.
+Kyousuke Kousaka has multiple romantic options, but he chooses to pursue his sister, Kirino, instead.
 The two even have a wedding - not a real one, since siblings can't legally marry, but a ceremony designed to celebrate their romantic feelings nonetheless.

-Not only is this inherently unappealing to the majority of viewers, it's still not a great relationship even if you are an inbreeding fan.
+Not only is this inherently unappealing to the majority of viewers, but it's still not a great relationship even if you are an inbreeding fan.
 Kirino is consistently cold and cruel to Kyousuke, showing no appreciation whatsoever for all the times he goes out of his way to help her.
-What's more is that Kyousuke actually has a healthy relationship with Kuroneko before he randomly develops feelings for his sister, so this poor girl gets shunted to the side.
+What's more, Kyousuke actually has a healthy relationship with Kuroneko before he randomly develops feelings for his sister, so this poor girl gets shunted to the side.